Concorde Affaire '79: Plot

-Brody then goes to the United States Consul of Martinique, and wants to start an investigation.
+Brody then goes to the United States Consul of Martinique and wants to start an investigation.
 He then takes them to the site and finds nothing.
 They call off the search for the missing Concorde.
 Brody then says that he saw Jean on a yacht.
 The Consul then says that if he knew it was Brody, he would have gotten him off the case as Brody was reporting a scandal concerning a Congressman.

 Meanwhile, Milland and his men watch a video as the submerged Concorde explodes.
 They then find out that Jean is alive and being held for a $1 million ransom.
 At the same time, another L.P.A.
 Concorde plane lands in Rio de Janeiro, Brazil which prepares itself for a flight from Venezuela to London.

-That evening, Brody sneaks on board the henchmen's boat, where he overhears them saying that they want to get rid of Jean and also overhears them talking about their superiors taking down a second Concorde flight.
-Brody rescues her and they escape from the boat.
+That evening, Brody sneaks on board the henchmen's boat, where he overhears them, saying that they want to get rid of Jean, and overhears them talking about their superiors taking down a 2nd Concorde flight.
+Brody rescues her, and they escape from the boat.
 After reaching the shore, Brody tries talking to Jean about the crash, but she is so shaken by the traumatic experience that she can't remember very much.
 In the morning, they hitch a ride on a banana truck driven by a local farmer.
 But soon Milland's henchmen, led by Forsythe (Venantino Venantini) find Brody and Jean again and give chase, but they are cut off by a construction vehicle.

 On board the airborne second Concorde, L.P.A.
 Flight 128, a crew member turns on one of the inboard engines on the plane.
 Up in the cockpit, the pilot Captain Scott (Van Johnson) discovers something which same thing happened as with the first attack: loss of power.
-This is because a henchman puts vials of acid in the food of the flight which breaks upon being heated up and acid breaks through the microwave ovens and severs the electrical lines in the cabin.
+This is because a henchman puts vials of acid in the flight's food, which breaks upon being heated up, and acid breaks through the microwave ovens and severs the electrical lines in the cabin.

 In Martinique, Brody calls the Consul and has Jean begin to tell her story about it, but they are cut off as the henchmen are back.
-As the Consul calls up his associates in London with his ideas to what might be happening, the chase continues.
+The chase continues as the Consul calls up his associates in London with his ideas about what might be happening.
 The Concorde then loses radio contact with London control, and the cabin lights begin to flicker.
 Captain Scott soon regains contact with London, who suggests they run a circuit control.
 The London air traffic controller (Robert Kerman) also gets a call from Jean.
 The controller then reports they can't reach the Concorde.
 On board the plane, the navigator (Roberto Santi) then reports that pressure in the main cabin is dropping.